Thermodynamic-RAM Technology Stack: The Thermodynamic-RAM Technology Stack

 In our semi-empirical model, the total current through the device comes from both a memory-dependent (MSS) current component, $I_{\rm m}$, and a Schottky diode current, $I_{\rm s}$ in parallel:

 where $\phi\in{[0,1]}$.
 A value of $\phi=1$ represents a device that contains no Schottky diode effects.
-The Schottky diode effect accounts for the exponential behavior found in many devices and allows for the accurate modeling of that effect, which the MSS component cannot capture alone.
+Tuning $\phi$ more towards zero gradually introduces more diode current while scaling back the memory component.
+The Schottky diode effect accounts for the exponential behavior found in many memristor devices made of sandwiched layers of metal and semiconductor material and allows for the accurate modeling of that effect, which the MSS component cannot capture alone.

 Thermodynamic-RAM is not constrained to just one particular memristive device; any memristive device can be used as long as it meets the following criteria: (1) it is incremental and (2) its state change is voltage dependent.
-Based on our current understanding, the ideal device would have low thresholds of adaptation (\textless 0.2~V), on-state resistance of $\sim$10~k$\Omega$ or greater, high dynamic range, durability, the capability of incremental operation with very short pulse widths and long retention times of a week or more.
+The ideal device for neuromemristive processors would have low thresholds of adaptation (\textless 0.2~V, reduce power loses during learning $V^2\cdot R$), on-state resistance of $\sim$10~k$\Omega$ or greater (reduce static current loses $P=I^2/R$), high dynamic range (increase synaptic weight resolution), durability (increase life of chip), the capability of incremental operation with very short pulse widths (increase learning precision and reduce energy $E=P * \Delta{t}$) and long retention times of a week or more (reduce loss of trained state).
 However, even devices that deviate considerably from these parameters will be useful in more specific applications.
 For example, short retention times on the order of seconds are perfectly compatible with combinatorial optimizers.

 We have previously shown that our generalized MSS model for memristors accurately models four potential memristor candidates \cite{nugent2014ahah} for Thermodynamic-RAM, and we have incorporated the model into our circuit simulation and machine learning benchmarking software.
-A recent Ag-chalgogenide memristor from Boise State University device and model hysteresis plot is shown in Figure \ref{fig_memristor}.
+A recent Ag-chalgogenide memristor device fabricated by Kris Campbell at Boise State University and model hysteresis plot is shown in Figure \ref{fig_memristor}.
 The model provides common ground from which the diversity of devices can be compared and incorporated into the technology stack.
 By modeling a device with the MSS model, a material scientist can evaluate its utility across real-world benchmarks via software emulators and gain valuable insight into which memristive properties are, and are not, useful in the application space.